SkillsFundingAgency/das-frontend/src/fiu/components/fat-search/README.md

 #FAT search
-An inline search component with autocomplete
+An inline search component with autocomplete, used on the `Find apprenticeship training` section of the site